joelcancela/VSCode-cfg-support/README.md

 # CFG Games Support

-Adds syntax highlighting for .cfg files for Valve games and others.
+VSCode extension that adds syntax highlighting for .cfg files for Valve games and others.

 ## Games Supported